airtribe-projects/news-aggregator-api-with-spring-boot-jain-yakshit-1/README.md

 ## Swagger Documentation

 Swagger is integrated for interactive API documentation.
 You can explore and test the API endpoints using the Swagger UI at: http://localhost:8080/swagger-ui/index.html

-## Caching

-News articles are cached to reduce the number of calls to external news APIs.
-The cache is periodically updated in the background.

-## Exception Handling

-The application implements proper exception handling for invalid requests, authentication errors, and authorization errors.

-## Input Validation

-User registration and news preference updates use Spring's validation annotations to ensure data integrity.

-## Testing

-You can test the API using tools like Postman or Curl.
-Here are some example requests:

-- **Register**: `POST /api/register` with JSON body `{ "username": "user", "password": "pass" }`
-- **Login**: `POST /api/login` with JSON body `{ "username": "user", "password": "pass" }`
-- **Fetch News**: `GET /api/news` (requires valid JWT token)